michaelsergio/nasm-instruction-set/interrupts.md

 ret
 ```

-the function does not allow to enter more characters than the specified
+The function does not allow to enter more characters than the specified
 buffer size.

 ### INT 21h / AH=0Bh
-get input status;
+Get input status;

 returns: AL = 00h if no character available, AL = 0FFh if character is
 available.

 ### INT 21h / AH=0Ch
-flush keyboard buffer and read standard input.
+Flush keyboard buffer and read standard input.

 entry: AL = number of input function to execute after flushing buffer (can be
 01h,06h,07h,08h, or 0Ah - for other values the buffer is flushed but no input